YRSzMm32YCEdUwgUOBks/AIL-framework/docs/arch-crawler.md

 # AIL Framework - Crawler Architecture & Flow Analysis

+> **Note:** This document may be partially obsolete or redundant.
+For up-to-date crawler architecture and flow, see the main [Docker Setup Guide](usage-docker.md#web-crawler-usage-verified-working) and [deployment scenarios](usage-deployment-scenarios.md).
+Consider merging or pruning this file in the future.

 This document provides a complete technical analysis of the crawler implementation, including code execution flow, database interactions, and integration points.

 ## Overview